pyutil/django-admin-autocomplete-all/docs/usage.rst

 This package will extend the Referer url to give more info to the server-side.

 Basically ?key=<fieldname> will be added to identify the <select>.

-For dynamic filters (dependent on current value of other field in your admin form) you should add second (yours) ModelAdmin Media js file and rewrite inside it the function expand_ajax_params.
-Read more above.
-You will find more in sources: `autocomplete_all/js/autocomplete_all.js`, `autocomplete_all.py: ModelAdmin.get_search_results_ajax`

 3. Hide danger buttons in Admin ChangeForm.